Skip to content

 1. Send a test request to a protected route.

-2. Use the MCP list-requests tool to confirm requests are flowing to Arcjet.
+2. List recent requests via the CLI (arcjet requests list --site-id <id>) or the MCP list-requests tool to confirm requests are flowing to Arcjet.

 If requests are not appearing, verify that ARCJET_KEY and ARCJET_ENV are set correctly and that protect() is being called in the route handler.

-These prompts work well when given to an AI coding agent with the Arcjet MCP server connected:
+These prompts work well when given to an AI coding agent with skills installed and either the CLI or MCP server connected (the Arcjet plugin is a bundled alternative for Claude Code and Cursor users):

 • “Protect my API routes with Arcjet” — adds shield, bot detection, and rate limiting to all API routes.